Interpretations of the cosmic ray secondary-to-primary ratios measured by DAMPE: Interpretations of spectral breaks of B/C and B/O

 Secondary particles generated close to the accelerating sources may have chance to be accelerated by the shocks of the sources, resulting in harder spectra of secondary particles than the primary particles, which can explain the positron excess \cite{2003A&A...410..189B,2009PhRvL.103e1104B, 2009PhRvD..80l3017A}.
 The secondary-to-primary ratios of nuclei were shown to be sensitive probes of this model \cite{2009PhRvL.103h1104M,2014PhRvD..89d3013C,2021PhRvD.104j3029M}.

 Assuming that the primary particles accelerated by the source have a power-law spectrum of ${\mathcal R}^{-\gamma}$, the spectrum of secondary particles can be expressed as the sum of two power-laws: one with approximate ${\mathcal R}^{-\gamma}$ spectrum describing the component advected away from the shock, and the other with approximate ${\mathcal R}^{-\gamma+\delta}$ is the component subject to additional acceleration by the shock \cite{2009PhRvD..80l3017A,2009PhRvL.103h1103B}.
 Here $\delta$ is the slope of the rigidity-dependence of the diffusion coefficient around the shock.
-For Bohm-like diffusion, $\delta=1$.
+For Bohm-like diffusion which corresponds to the regime that the mean free path of a particle is of the order of the gyroradius and is usually assumed for diffusive shock acceleration with a possible fudge factor (e.g., \cite{2009PhRvL.103e1104B,2009PhRvD..80l3017A}), $\delta=1$.
 Therefore, we multiply a factor\footnote{The condition that the number of secondary particles being accelerated should not exceed the total number of secondaries limits the growth of the accelerated term.
 This affects the energy spectrum of secondary particles at a break rigidity above which the spectrum returns to ${\mathcal R}^{-\gamma}$ \cite{2009PhRvD..80l3017A}.
 The break may occur at rigidities too high to be probed by the current data, and thus we do not consider it here.} $(1+{\mathcal R}/{\mathcal R}_{\rm ac})$ to the propagated component of secondary particles produced at source.
 Here ${\mathcal R}_{\rm ac}$ is the characteristic rigidity that accelerated secondary particles become important.
 The parameter ${\mathcal R}_{\rm ac}$ depends on the diffusion coefficient and shock parameters, which can be derived via fitting to the B/C and B/O data.

 The results for B/C, B/O, C and O fluxes for $\tau=0.24$ Myr and ${\mathcal R}_{\rm ac}=4$ TV are shown by green thick lines of Fig.~\ref{fig:BCO_Secgen}.
 Other parameters of this model (model G) are given in Table \ref{table:prop}.
 Rising behaviors of the B/C and B/O ratios are predicted in this scenario.
 Since we do not observe such a rising in the DAMPE data, ${\mathcal R}_{\rm ac}$ is constrained to be higher than previous works \cite{2009PhRvL.103h1104M,2014PhRvD..89d3013C,2021PhRvD.104j3029M}.
 The parameter ${\mathcal R}_{\rm ac}$ may be even higher if we require that there is no significant rising of the B/C ratio above 2 TeV/n.
 Then this model further degenerates with model F in the previous sub-section.